 In a rare bipartisan accord, the Democratic and Republican parties unequivocally oppose the measure as a massive historical shift from the way it selects its nominees.
 California voters in 1996 passed an open primary system but the U.S. Supreme Court deemed it unconstitutional as a violation of a person's right to associate.
 Voters adopted the current primary system in 2004.

 Minority parties also vociferously object; their candidates would only under extraordinary circumstances advance to the general election under the open primary.
-It
+It would be almost impossible for underfunded and unknown third-party candidates to garner enough votes to push them into the top two slots.

 The chief conclusions of the 113-page study by the Los Angeles-based nonpartisan policy group support proponents' arguments that an open primary could boost the chances of moderate candidates, ease the increasingly ideologically polarized political climate and hike participation of nonpartisan, or decline-to-state, voters.